redahe/free_hello_cpp/README.md

    Tiny single-user programs like "Hello, World!" should not be larger than a kilobyte in the compiled form by default.
-This project achieves this goal - on the target platform, with all security features disabled the program payload in the resulting executable is only 48 bytes of the machine code identical to the one that would be produced by a handcrafted assembly code, the ELF binary size is 512 bytes, 225 bytes after sstrip and could be reduced further by messing with the ELF program headers.
+This project achieves this goal - on the target platform, with all security features disabled the program payload in the resulting executable is only 48 bytes(33 bytes of the machine code identical to the one that would be produced by a handcrafted assembly code and 15 bytes for the string literal).
+The ELF binary size is 512 bytes, 225 bytes after sstrip and could be reduced further by messing with the ELF program headers.

    This program and the build scripts could be used as an outline for minimalist/hobbyist freestanding C++ projects with some portability in mind.